Can I use Stackdriver Trace on infrastructure not hosted on Google Cloud Platform?

 because you lack the "cloudtrace.traces.get" permission for the project where

-they were written you will need to get additional permissions to view the
+they were written you need to get additional permissions to view the

-For security purposes, you will not have access to the list of projects contained in the trace.
-If you are not sure what projects are in the trace that you lack access for, you may need to contact your organization administrator to look at the trace and ensure you have permissions to all spans in it.
+For security purposes, you won't have access to the list of projects contained in the trace.
+If you are not sure what projects are in the trace that you lack access for, you might need to contact your organization administrator to look at the trace and ensure you have permissions to all spans in it.
 The project of the current span is visible by clicking on the span and looking at the "Project" label in the span details pane.